thegeekygamechanger/log-ingestor/README.md

 # Log Ingestor System

 This project is a log ingestor system that can efficiently handle vast volumes of log data, and offer a simple interface for querying this data using full-text search or specific field filters.
-The system is built using Node.js, Express.js, and MongoDB.
+The system is built using Node.js, javascript, and MongoDB.

 ## Getting Started